-Attendance for all learning experiences is mandatory.
-Student success is strongly dependent on class/clinical attendance and punctuality.
-Punctuality is considered arriving at the designated start time ready for the learning experience.
+Students are expected to attend all scheduled classes, orientations, clinical experiences, laboratory sessions, and simulations.
 Faculty will monitor attendance in all scheduled learning experiences.
-Faculty will take attendance at least one time per class but may take it more often.
-Students who are absent when attendance is taken are marked absent for that class period, clinical experience, or simulation.
+In the classroom, students may select their seats.
+The seating chart will be used for attendance.
+Faculty will take attendance at least one time per class, but may take it more often.
+Students who are not present any time that attendance is taken are marked absent for that class period.